Purpose statement

 • Costs incurred for the completion of coursework and/or assignments (e.g. additional travel, materials and supplies).

-8. An employee who does not complete the course, or who does not meet the grade requirement, will not be eligible for reimbursement and will be responsible for all incurred fees.
+8. An employee who does not complete the course, or who does not meet the grade requirement, will not be eligible for reimbursement.

-9. An employee, who is terminated with just cause or voluntarily leaves the employ of the town within twelve (12) months of completing the course(s), will be responsible for repaying to the town the reimbursed amount of the course(s).
+10. An employee, who is terminated with just cause or voluntarily leaves the employ of the town within 12 months of completing the course(s), will be responsible for repaying to the town the reimbursed amount of the course(s) and textbooks.

-10. Courses must be taken on the employee’s own time and should not interfere with their regular job.
+11. Courses must be taken on the employee’s own time and should not interfere with regular job duties.

-11. Approval must be obtained on a course by course basis.
+12. Approval is granted on a course-by-course basis.
 The town will not commit to funding a degree, diploma or certificate in its entirety.

-12. An employee is limited to a maximum of three (3) courses annually subject to budget availability, course cost(s), exigencies of services and Commissioner’s approval.
+13. An employee is limited to three courses annually subject to budget availability, course cost(s), exigencies of services, and Director’s approval.

-2. All applications require approval from the employee’s supervisor, up to and including the Commissioner.
-Approval must be gained prior to registration.
+2. All applications require approval from the employee’s supervisor, up to and including the employee’s Director.
+Approval must be obtained prior to registration and before the course start date.

-3. Once an employee’s request has been approved, the employee can proceed to register for the course.
+3. Once an employee’s request has been approved by their Director, the employee can register for the course.

 Reimbursement procedure